simonMadec/Wheat-Ears-Detection-Dataset/README.md

 ## Highlights
 - 236 high resolution images images (6000*4000)
-- Wheat ears annotated with a bounding boxe
+- Wheat ears annotated with a bounding box
 - 30729 ears identified
 - Spatial resolution (GSD) of 0.13mm/pixel
 - Two images for each microplots